 A sans serif font with a minimum 12-point size is a solid choice.

 - To create accessible PDFs in Adobe Acrobat and verify accessibility: Adobe Acrobat – Create and verify PDF accessibility

 - To create accessible PDFs in Microsoft: Microsoft – Create accessible PDFs

 - To make a Google document or presentation more accessible: Google – Make your document or presentation more accessible

 - To get software (discounted through 2020) to test, repair, and report on accessible PDFs: CommonLook PDF Checker Plugin for Adobe Acrobat

 - To check the accessibility of a PDF: Tingtun PDF Checker

 Now that you’ve got the basics for crafting accessible web pages, audio, video, and documents, as well as helpful resources to keep you on track, it’s time to get to work.
 Good luck!

 And remember: What we’ve shared here is just the tip of the iceberg.
 Accessibility compliance across an entire website requires many content, design, and technology considerations.
-For a rundown of tools you can use to comprehensively evaluate a site’s accessibility, check out this Modern Tribe blog post.
+For a rundown of tools you can use to comprehensively assess a site, check out our must-have tools for evaluating web accessibility.

 To get other helpful tips and insights from our team delivered straight to your inbox, sign up for our monthly newsletter, Better Connected.